keithasaurus/koda-validate/README.md

 ```

 #### ListValidator
-`ListValidator` validates whether some iterable is a list, predicates about the list itself (number of items, etc), and accepts
+`ListValidator` validates whether some value is a list.
+It requires validator to validate each item in the list.
+It
-a validator for the item value.
+can have predicates about the list itself (number of items, etc), as well as preprocessors.

 ```python
 from koda_validate import *